Do You Need Boat Insurance for the Winter?

 We get many claims for fires in garages, or indeed homes that spread to the boat.
 Strangely, a lot of these happen in the winter.

-Some people think that they wont go boating in the winter, but a great day dawns and off they want to go !
+Some people think that they wont go boating in the winter, but a great day dawns and off they want to go!
 But would you go with no cover?
 Is it worth the risk to forsake your cover?
-You really do want the best boat insurance cover don't you ?
+You really do want the best boat insurance cover, don't you?

 These are just a few of the possibilities that could happen if you decide not to have boat insurance cover for your boat during the months it isn’t in the water.
-However, it is always a wiser idea to keep your coverage even during the off-season.
+However, it is always wiser to keep your coverage even during the off-season.
 If you cancel your boat insurance during the off-season, you are taking a gamble that nothing bad is going to happen.
-Buit it does - that’s why you have cover.
+But it does - that’s why you have cover.

 Also, at Mariner if you have had a continuous policy with us for a while, you may get a better deal in the long run rather than just ringing up to cover your boat over the summer.